-A 2-member tuple parsed from the value of the Range header.
+A 2-member tuple parsed from the value of the Range header, or None if the header is missing.

 The two members correspond to the first and last byte positions of the requested resource, inclusive.
 Negative indices indicate offset from the end of the resource, where -1 is the last byte, -2 is the second-to-last byte, and so forth.